 URBS 4850 Urban Geography (3).
-Cities as Geographic units, including functions and structures, with attention to urban growth patterns, socioe-conomic structures and functions, rural/urban relationships, and contemporary trends.
+Cities as Geographic units, including functions and structures, with attention to urban growth patterns, socioeconomic structures and functions, rural/urban relationships, and contemporary trends.

 URBS 4905 Internship (6).
-A supervised internship in a public or nonprofit agency serving the urban community.
+A supervised internship in a public or non-profit agency serving the urban community.
 The student will receive three credit hours for every 10 hours per week of agency service.
 (6) hours required for URBS majors, may be taken in one or two semesters.
-Prerequisites: Senior standing, admission to URBS upper division program, URBS 2001, Research Methods.
+Prerequisites: Senior standing, admission to URBS upper division program, URBS 2010, and research methods course.